smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 3*

 Same process with using cd /root to change directory to root

+*Task 4*

+Used ls -l to list all contents in long format